-(1) The objectives of this clause are as follows:

-- (a) to ensure that buildings are compatible with the height and scale of surrounding and nearby development, - (b) to minimise visual impact, disruption of views, loss of privacy and loss of solar access, - (2) The height of a building on any land is not to exceed the maximum height shown for the land on the Height of Buildings Map.
+- (1) The objectives of this clause are as follows: - (a) to ensure that buildings are compatible with the height and scale of surrounding and nearby development, - (b) to minimise visual impact, disruption of views, loss of privacy and loss of solar access, - (2) The height of a building on any land is not to exceed the maximum height shown for the land on the Height of Buildings Map.

-Variation to the building height is sought in this instance for the purpose of a first floor addition that partially exceeds the building height plane, The encroachment is wholly located within the upper roof ridge which is centrally located on the site and immediately diminishes to full compliance along the rise of the land and fall of the roof line.
+Variation to the building height is sought in this instance for the purpose of a first floor addition that partially exceeds the building height plane, The encroachment is wholly located to the uppermost portion of the roof ridge which is centrally located on the site and immediately diminishes to full compliance along the fall of the roof line.